Reflecting Upon Irreducible Mind

 count on nature's making the next step, making the choice that you

-right).
-That is what human-performed genetic engineering is all about.
-And
+always right).
+That is what human-performed genetic engineering is all

-is a little bit of sophistry.
-On the other hand, it is an attempt to try
+me is a little bit of sophistry.
+On the other hand, it is an attempt to

 contemporary